liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

             eventName, eventDescription, locationName, begin, end);
     }

-Run Service Builder after adding this method to generate the interface and make this finder method available in the `EventLocalServiceUtil` class.
+After you've added this method, run Service Builder to generate the interface and make this finder method available in the `EventLocalServiceUtil` class.

-Now we can indirectly call the finder method from our portlet class or from a JSP in our portlet by calling `EventLocalServiceUtil.findByEventNameEventDescriptionLocationName(...)`.
-It's just that easy!
+Now you can indirectly call the finder method from your portlet class or from a JSP by calling `EventLocalServiceUtil.findByEventNameEventDescriptionLocationName(...)`!

 <!-- Note, the view JSP currently does not call
 EventLocalServiceUtil.findByEventNameEventDescriptionLocationName(...).
 We may